tynx/SMSChallenge/README.md

 nano /etc/smschallenge.conf
 ```

-If u want to use an modem to send the sms go to the chapter modem installation.
+If you want to use an modem to send the sms go to the chapter [modem installation](#modem-installation).

 Now let's compile the freeradius modules.
 Go to smschallenge/freeradius/